10 Habits That Boost OKR Completion by 40-60%

 7 Mins read

-Every founder wants their OKRs to work harder - to align teams, stretch ambition, and deliver results.
-But in our soon-to-be-released OKR Benchmark Report 2025, we discovered a sobering truth: even the most committed teams are leaving results on the table.
+Every senior operator wants their OKRs to work harder — to align teams, stretch ambition, and deliver results that survive beyond the first cycle.
+But in the 2026 OKR Benchmark Report, we discovered a sobering truth: even the most committed teams are leaving results on the table.

 This article is a preview of our upcoming 2025 OKR Benchmark Report.
 We’re sharing early insights from 200+ teams so you can see what separates average results from top performance.